elblidimj/twitter-nlp-sentiment/README.md

 **Note:**
 This pipeline is used only for word-based models (CNN, BiLSTM, and linear baselines).
 Transformer-based models such as **BERTweet** rely on their own tokenizer and do not use this preprocessing.

+## How to run the pipeline

+### Best accuracy : BERTweet
+Run `run.py` to get the best accuracy performed and submitted to aicrowd.
+It finetunes a BERTweet model by aligning the preprocessing existing in the dataset to the one that was used for training BERTweet.

+## BiLSTM
+Run `run.py --model bilstm` to run the bilstm model on the tuned hyperparameters

+## CNN
+Run `run.py --model cnn` to run the cnn model on the tuned hyperparameters

 ## Oracle Evaluation Pipeline